Z2gK/hhc24-writeup/Act2.md

 ## Snowball Showdown

 This is a game where the player plays against Wombley in a snowball fight.
 In order to complete the challenge, the player needs to be joined by a second player (Random Match Making).
-There is also a single player mode (Create Private Room option) where the player can practice throwing snowballs and test out any code modifications, but the game is not scored or timed.
+There is also a single player mode (Create Private Room) where the player can practice throwing snowballs and test out any code modifications, but the game is not scored or timed.

 ![Game start screen](files/Act2/snowball1.png)